MikroElektronika/mikrosdk_click_v2/clicks/ibutton/README.md

 err_t ibutton_check_key ( ibutton_t *ctx );
 ```

-## Example Description

-> This example demonstrates the use of the iButton Click boards by registering a DS1990A Serial Number iButton
-key and then waiting until a key is detected on the reader and identifying if the key matches one of those stored in RAM.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and registers a new DS1990A Serial Number iButton key and stores it in RAM.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */